 Mission From Goddess: Each of the Godmothers was on one of these during her lifetime, being commissioned by the Maiden Goddess to find and assist Cinderellas.

 Mistaken Identity: The Godmother thinks that Cyrilla is the final Cinderella, but it's really her stepsister Katherine.
 When Cyrilla is freed, she begs the detective to save Katherine before fleeing to safety.

 My God, What Have I Done?: Geppetto, after being purified by the Magic Glass Wand, says this almost word for word.
 He and Amelia then use their remaining spirit magic to turn Pinocchio into a real boy.

 Parental Incest: According to the Cinderella Stories, Agnes (the second Cinderella) ran away from home because her father the King intended to marry her, having promised his Queen that he would never marry a woman less beautiful than she had been.

 It's a neatly interwoven reference to yet another fairytale: Donkeyskin.

 Production Foreshadowing: In Geppetto's workshop, the detective may notice and comment on a sketch of the nursery rhyme characters of the Crooked Man and the Crooked Cat.
-Some gamers were left puzzled by this, since the drawing has nothing to do with the game.
-It was later revealed (via the company's Facebook account) to be this trope for a new game series from Blue Tea Games, Cursery, which will be a dark take on nursery rhymes and debuted in November 2013.
+Some players were left puzzled by this, since the drawing has nothing to do with the game.
+It was later revealed (via the company's Facebook account) to be this trope for a new game series from Blue Tea Games, Cursery, a dark take on nursery rhymes which debuted in November 2013.